Mode and Ridge Estimation in Euclidean and Directional Product Spaces: A Mean Shift Approach: Statistical Consistency

 \subsection{Ridge Consistency}

 Recall that our definition of the order-$d$ (density) ridge

-can be regarded as a generalized version of the set of local modes within the eigenspace spanned by the last $(D_1+D_2-d)$ eigenvector of the Riemannian Hessian $\mathcal{H} f(\bm{z})$ (i.e., the column of $V_d(\bm{z})$).
-Given a natural estimator $\hat{\mathcal{R}}_d$ of the ridge provided by KDE $\hat{f}_{\bm{h}}$, we modify the assumptions in \cite{Non_ridge_est2014,DirSCMS2021} to obtain its consistency under the Hausdorff distance.
+which can be regarded as a generalized version of the set of local modes within the eigenspace spanned by the last $(D_1+D_2-d)$ eigenvector of the Riemannian Hessian $\mathcal{H} f(\bm{z})$ (i.e., the column of $V_d(\bm{z})$).
+Given a natural estimator $\hat{\mathcal{R}}_d$ in \eqref{ProdDen_Ridge_est} of the ridge provided by the KDE $\hat{f}_{\bm{h}}$, we modify the assumptions in Theorem 4 in \cite{Non_ridge_est2014} and Theorem 4.1 in \cite{DirSCMS2021} to obtain its consistency under the Hausdorff distance.

-\begin{theorem} Assume conditions (A1-3) and there exist constants $r_*, \beta_* >0$ such that
+\begin{theorem} Assume conditions (A1-3) and there exist constants $r_*, \beta_0 >0$ such that

 as well as